-New England Biolabs ships the majority of its products in plastic foam (polystyrene) containers with wet ice packs.
-Wet ice packs are kept at -20°C for at least 72 hours prior to shipment and the polystyrene boxes are tightly sealed.
-Tests have shown that products shipped under these conditions will stay at or below 4°C for more than 36 hours for our overnight shipment boxes and for more than 96 hours for our over-weekend shipment boxes.
+New England Biolabs ships its products in packaging appropriate for the required shipping temperature of each product.
+Products requiring cold shipment are delivered in either insulated cardboard boxes (Eco-Boxes) with wet ice packs or plastic foam (polystyrene) containers with wet ice packs.
+Wet ice packs are kept at -20°C for at least 72 hours prior to shipment and tests have shown that products shipped on wet ice (either in polystyrene or insulated cardboard boxes) will stay at or below 4°C, for more than 36 hours for our overnight shipment boxes, and for more than 96 hours for our over-weekend shipment boxes.
 Testing at NEB has shown that there is no difference in activity and stability between enzymes that are shipped with ice packs and enzymes shipped on dry ice.

 All of our enzymes are provided with tubes of optimum reaction buffer.
 These buffer solutions and the ice packs are frozen to -20°C before they leave our facility, however they may have thawed upon arrival at their final destination.
 This is no cause for concern with our wet ice shipments since buffer integrity is maintained.